 Tariff payments are made quarterly and adjusted annually in line with the Retail Price Index.
 Payments for heat pumps and biomass are calculated according to the deemed heat demand of the property based on its Energy Performance Certificate (EPC), whereas for solar thermal they depend on the estimated output of the system based on its MCS performance data.

 Heat demand limits

-The revised scheme will see RHI payments capped to a particular level of annual renewable heat demand, depending on the technology installed in the property:
+Under the revised scheme RHI payments are capped to a particular level of annual renewable heat demand, depending on the technology installed in the property:

 - Biomass: 25,000 kWh

 - Air source heat pumps: 20,000 kWh

 - Ground source heat pumps: 30,000 kWh